storopoli/bibjoin/README.md

 # Scopus/Web of Science RSL Combining Records

-A simple program to run TSV files from Web of Science and CSV Files from Scopus into a single one by DOI.
+Combine CSV/TSV files from Scopus and Web of Science by DOI.

 ## Install